 Lev Yashin

 Nicknamed the black spider for his iconic all-black outfit, the goalie Lev Yashin played in four World Cups for Russia and spent twenty years between the posts for club side Dynamo Moscow.
-Often considered the best goalkeeper of all-time — he’s the only goalie ever to receive the Ballon d’Or — he also set a precedent for Premier League goalies like who also wore black.
+Often considered the best goalkeeper of all-time — he’s the only goalie ever to receive the Ballon d’Or — he also set a precedent for Premier League goalies like David Seaman who also wore black.

 The best goalkeeper jerseys of all time